End of Period Reporting

 What happens if a franchisee tries to backdate an invoice?

-Users will get an alert telling them to contact their brand administrator if they try to backdate an invoice( when in Accrual Mode) or a payment if you calculate based on Cash Mode.
+Franchisees cannot create invoices dated in prior months.
+They will get an alert telling them to contact their brand administrator if they try to backdate an invoice when in Accrual Mode, or create a payment if you calculate based on Cash Mode.

 What is the difference in criteria between the EoM report and other Proposal reports such as Proposal Summary?